 One of the best ways to commune with and honor your loved ones is offering of essential oils.
 You can use an oil alone or blend in an aroma diffusor placed on your altar, or as an offering of perfume oil or mist.
 Whatever you feel will be most pleasing for your loved ones.

 Here are 4 essential oils especially suited for creating the perfect ambiance for your Day of the Dead altar.
-If your loved one had a favorite scent this is also one of the best essential oils to use.
+If your

 1. Cypress (Cupressus Sempervirens) Steam-Distilled Leaf